 A Visual Guide to the Hierarchical Navigable Small World Algorithm

 We’ll dive into the inner workings of an approximate nearest neighbor (ANN) algorithm called Hierarchical Navigable Small Worlds (HNSW).
-HNSW is commonly used in vector databases to enhance the speed of similarity search.
-The article uses interactive visuals and demos to demonstrate the fundamental concepts of the HNSW algorithm and includes a live demo of HNSW itself.
+HNSW is commonly used algorithm in vector databases to enhance the speed of similarity search.
+Throughout this article, we’ll use interactive visuals and demos to demonstrate the fundamental concepts of the HNSW algorithm.

 Introduction to HNSW